5 Reasons to Choose a Graphical JSON Schema Editor

 Advantages of a Graphical JSON Schema Editor

 Structured as a set of nested containers – much like XML Schema – JSON Schema by nature lends itself to a graphical view.
 Approaching a schema visually allows for rapid development and visualization of structure.
-Compare the visual representation below to its corresponding text-only code.
+Compare the visual representation below to its corresponding code.

 Even for a relatively simple schema, a graphical view of the data model is easier to define and understand.